 Next Steps

-he review of recommendations and guidance by the Arctic Council that the Council generally has recommendations for meaningful engagement of Indigenous Peoplesandclear statements for involving the Permanent Participants.
-However, one challenge with these recommendations and guidance is that they are many documents and
+The review of recommendations and guidance by the Arctic Council reveals that the Council generally has recommendations for meaningful engagement of Indigenous Peoples and local communities and along with clear statements for involving the Permanent Participants.
+However, one challenge with these recommendations and guidance is that they are found within many documents and present a variety of perspectives.

-The review of documents from all sectors identifies certain practices or elements of meaningful engagement with Indigenous Peoples that the Arctic Council
+The review of documents from all sectors identifies certain practices or elements of meaningful engagement with Indigenous Peoples and local communities that the Arctic Council may find useful in its work.

-The review of documents from all sectors identifies certain practices or elements of meaningful engagement with Indigenous Peoples that the Arctic Council might consider for examination and possible addition to its body of guidance.
+The review of documents from all sectors identifies certain practices or elements of meaningful engagement with Indigenous Peoples and local communities that the Arctic Council might consider for examination and possible addition to its body of guidance.

+This final report and the supporting documents can be used by the Arctic Council for guidance and, if decided, in possible follow-up project(s) to update and expand existing guidance, identify areas where additional guidance may be needed, or as a value-added resource for other projects focused on engagement of Indigenous Peoples and local communities.

+The Arctic Council could be a forum for discussions on good engagement practices.
+The Arctic Council working groups can consider developing templates that outline protocols for effective engagement and the inclusion of Indigenous Knowledge and local knowledge in the work of the Council.
+These templates might also be useful for other actors who wish to pursue more meaningful engagement with Indigenous Peoples and local communities.
+The Arctic Council can consider synthesizing and outlining current practices of engagement as a way to encourage engagement practices around what has already been established, taking into account local conditions and cultural practices.
+The Arctic Council could consider defining broad elements of engagement as communities are developing their own protocols.
+From this, a “reference guide” on how to engage could be considered to assist meaningful engagement.

 Meaningful Engagement of Indigenous Peoples and Local Communities in Marine Activities